IT - Master of Science (MSc) in Business Administration and Information Systems

 Internet of Things (7½ ECTS)

-(15) In the project students continue with one or more of the topics explored in first semester.
-The project is mandatory for student who seek an IMBE or IM profile.
+(14) In the Research Project course students continue with one or more of the topics explored in first semester.
 The project needs to be anchored in current research topics and incorporate theory and/or contribute to theory-building, problems, methodologies, and solutions.
 Ideally, the project is pointing forward to study relevant activities at third semester and the master thesis.
 The project can be artefact/ prototype oriented.

-(17) The activities at third semester need to be in correspondence with the overall objective of the study program.
-Thus, there needs to be progression in the learning curve and elements that point forward to the thesis at 4th semester.
+(16) The activities in the third semester need to be in correspondence with the overall objective of the study program.
+Thus, there needs to be progression in the learning curve and elements that point forward to the thesis in the 4th semester.

 Additional specific regulations

-(27) The Study Board may decide not to establish an elective or profile if too few students enrol for it.
+(23) The Study Board may decide not to establish an elective if too few students enrol for it.

-(28) The teaching format in the programme is a mix of lectures, workshops, and supervision.
-Active and engaged use of new technologies, among these information and communication technologies, is essential part of the teaching format.
+(24) The teaching format in the programme is a mix of lectures, workshops, supervision and online learning.
+Active and engaged use of new technologies, among these information and communication technologies, is an essential part of the teaching format.

 First year - first semester